-Ages 12 and under- book Family Salt Sessions, which require an accompanying adult.
+Ages 12 and under- requires an accompanying adult.

 Can I rent the salt room out for a private session or a group session with my friends/family?

-Yes, you can book the entire room for yourself or for your party (up to 6 guests) to enjoy privately.
-Some people book privately to have the room to themselves.
-Some like to invite friends and family or to enjoy as a girls night out.
-It can also be used to create a family experience or to gather bridal parties or a friend’s reunion.
+Yes, you can book the entire room for your party to enjoy privately.
+You can simply invite friends and family to join your session or you can plan a girls night out for a special occasion.
+It can also be used to create special memories like to gather bridal parties or a friend’s reunion.
 It is a great place to treat friends and family to a wonderful experience.
-Remember conducting business is strictly prohibited.
 Pricing and information on our salt pricing pages.

-Can I rent the salt room to do business in, such as teach my own yoga or meditation classes?
+Can I rent the salt room and perform my own yoga or meditation class?